kirenz/om2/docs/course-syllabus.md

 ## Learning objectives

 In this course you will gain data skills applicable to marketing.
-You will learn how to collect and analyze data and communicate your findings with SQL and Python.
+You will learn how to collect and analyze data and communicate your findings.

 By the end of the semester, you will be able to...

+- use methods like decision trees, deep learning, clustering and text mining to gain insights from data.

 - collect data with web scraping and web APIs.

-- use methods like clustering and text mining to gain insights from data.

-- make use of statistics and visuals to find and communicate insights with Python and SQL.

 - apply marketing metrics to evaluate marketing efforts.